US election: Dick Brass' message to NZ from America - sorry, give us another chance - NZ Herald

 As an American, I would like to apologise for scaring the crap out of the people of New Zealand.

 It has been scary for slightly more than half of us too.
-And while it's not quite yet over and while it will take a while to restore your trust, I'm sure most of you are somewhat relieved too.
+And while it's not quite yet over and while it will take time to restore your trust, I'm sure most of you are somewhat relieved too.

 I think the absolute low point for me came the night after the election.
 In a tweet that will live in infamy, our President "claimed" for himself states that had barely begun to count their votes.
 This was pretty shocking, because even populist demagogues like Putin and Erdogan pretend to wait for the results.